By Marc Gilson

 When I’m going through an insomnia phase, my bedtime goes something like this: Sometime around 11pm or so, I dutifully brush my teeth, pick out some (usually) non-clashing clothes for the following day, get into bed and just…lie there… After awhile of this, I might decide to read, watch TV (usually old classic movies), or listen to calming music.
 Then I might remember something I forgot to do like get a shirt out of the dryer so it doesn’t wrinkle, and then I’ll come back to bed and repeat the process.

 Nothing I do seems to produce the desired somnolence, and I remain frustratingly, persistently conscious.
-Time itself plays games with me, sometimes moving too fast, sometimes too slow.
+Time itself plays games with me, sometimes moving too fast, or too slow.
 Either way, minute by minute, I roll this way, then that way, wrestle with my pillows, stick a leg out from the covers and pull it back in, watching the clock go from 1:30 to 2:00 to 3:15, and all too soon the sky outside begins to lighten and I hear happy little birds chirping outside my window.
 Happy little birds that ought to be shot.

 Insomnia stinks.
 But even as I toss and turn in the wee hours I know I’m not alone in my red-eyed sleeplessness.
 Over 60 million Americans suffer from some sort of sleeping problems.
 And historically speaking, I’m in some pretty good company.